17 Perfect Things to Do in Prague in Winter [2024-2025]

 A glass of chilled white wine served at a local bar in Prague, which actually has a thriving wine scene and used to be home to many vineyards!

 Yes, I’m aware that putting three alcohol-related things so close to each other on this guide may make me out to be a bit of an alcoholic.
+But I truly can’t help myself in Prague – the beer and wine are just so good!

-Even fewer people know that a huge swath of central Prague used to be vineyards – Vinohrady, the neighborhood I lived in when I lived in Prague.
+While many people know about the vibrant Czech beer scene, few people know just how delicious Czech wine is.
+Even fewer people know that a huge swath of central Prague used to be vineyards – particularly the neighborhood of Vinohrady (which is where I lived when I lived in Prague!)

 While the Czech Republic is best known for its excellent white wines, you can find some great red wines as well, if that is more your speed.
+I tend to prefer Welschriesling (ryzlink vlašský) or regular riesling (ryzlink rýnský) for whites, and Blaufränkisch (frankovka) for red, but that’s just me personally.

 Two glasses of red Czech wine, a light-bodied red wine, with the view of Prague in winter on a cloudy day in the background.